rackerlabs/design-system/_docs/principles/accessibility.md

 ### Write meaningful alternative text for images

 Screen readers read the text you enter in the `<alt>` tag that you associate with an image.
 If an image provides important contextual information, then use the `<alt>` tag to describe what is happening in the picture.
 If the image is decorative and does not provide important information, then add an empty `<alt>` tag.
-If you do not add an `<alt>` tag, some screen readers read the name of the image file, which results in a terrible user experience.
+If you do not add an `<alt>` tag, some screen readers read the name of the image file, which introduces unnecessary confusion and results in a poor user experience.

 {% endcolumn %}